dm-vdo/vdo-devel/README.md

 storing the new block data to ensure that other logical block addresses that are mapped to the shared physical block are not modified.

-This repository includes the kvdo module, which can be built and loaded as an out-of-tree kernel module.
-This module implements fine-grained storage virtualization, thin provisioning, block sharing, compression, and memory-efficient duplicate identification.

 ## History

 VDO was originally developed by Permabit Technology Corp. as a proprietary set of kernel modules and userspace tools.
 This software and technology has been acquired by Red Hat and relicensed under the GPL (v2 or later).
-The kernel module has been merged into the upstream Linux kernel as the dm-vdo devive mapper target.
+The kernel module has been merged into the upstream Linux kernel as the dm-vdo device mapper target.
 The source for this module can be found in drivers/md/dm-vdo/.

 ## Documentation

+Documentation can be found in the `doc` directory.
+Additional documentation can be found here:

 - [RHEL9 VDO Documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html/deduplicating_and_compressing_logical_volumes_on_rhel/index)
 - [RHEL8 VDO Documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/deduplicating_and_compressing_storage/index)